MotasimNasir/Big-Data-Analysis/README.md

-# big-data-challenge: Amazon product reviews
+# Big Data Challenge: Amazon product reviews

 This repository contains two scripts performing the ETL process and uploading DataFrames to an RDS instance.